 These research strands are complemented by a focus on the implementation of the research evidence base in allied health clinical practice.
 This includes implementation science approaches to promote the systematic uptake of research findings into routine allied health practice to improve the quality and effectiveness of health services and care.

 Supporting the work of the Allied Health Research Unit is the Movement Analysis Laboratory which is one of the top facilities of its type currently in use in Europe.
 The Movement Analysis Laboratory is equipped to conduct: advanced motion analysis, force measurement, pressure measurement, muscle and strength assessment, and thermal imaging.

-The AHPRu has active collaborations with many hospitals and clinics in the North West as well as research groups in several countries throughout the world.
-The AHPRu focuses on inter-professional work.
-By having an applied inter-professional approach there are direct parallels with the ‘real world’ of allied health work, as it takes place in practice; this facilitates knowledge transfer to the clinical setting.
+The AHRu has active collaborations with many hospitals, clinics, community health services, voluntary sector agencies and other research groups throughout the UK and around the world.
+The AHRu focuses on the ‘real world’ of allied health work as it takes place in practice; facilitating more effective knowledge transfer to the clinical setting.

-The applied inter-professional approach has led to a considerable growth in the number of people engaging in research activities both formally and informally, with now over 30 individuals registered for a variety of research degrees.
-These currently include, Masters by Research (MRes), M.Phil, Medical Doctorate (MD), Professional Doctorate and PhD.
+Our applied inter-professional approach has led to a considerable growth in the number of people engaging in research activities both formally and informally, with now over 30 individuals registered for a variety of research degrees.
+These currently include, Masters by Research (MRes), MPhil, Medical Doctorate (MD), Professional Doctorate and PhD.

-The professions currently engaged in research projects include; occupational therapists, orthotists, osteopaths, physiotherapists, podiatrists, prosthetists, speech and language therapists, sports therapists and surgeons.
+The professions currently engaged in research projects include; physiotherapists, sports therapists, speech and language therapists, podiatrists, prosthetists, occupational therapists, orthotists, osteopaths and surgeons.
 This mix provides an environment that allows for open discussion of research ideas across the clinical disciplines.